Runner's Forum

 On Sunday, November 7th, I was ready to join 36,500 fellow runners on the journey thru all five boroughs.
 Marathon day arrived with great weather, though it could have been a few degrees cooler.
 Amy had arranged for me to travel to the start on a bus provided by her running club, the New York

-This being my first marathon, I set a goal of 4 hours.
-The forecast was for clear skies, 40 degrees at start warming up to the low sixties by my finish time.
+Flyers (art warming up to the low sixties by my finish time.
 The wind was supposed to be a slight tailwind increasing to 15 mph.

 The marathon is a point to point event where they bus you to the starting point.
 The bus was greeted at Forest City high school by cheerleaders and students who escorted us to the warm gym inside until the start time.